 Governments and gambling regulators have made it a requirement for casino operators to have a KYC procedure in place on their sites.
 There are two reasons for this: to stop criminal activity and to protect vulnerable groups.

 Casinos used to be one of the main targets of money launderers as previously little to no information was required to show up at a casino and gamble for thousands of dollars - and in doing so exchange their illegally obtained money for clean casino money.

 KYC prevents this by requiring proof of funds from a legitimate source if a player gambles for large amounts of money.
+The process also requires players to provide proof of their identity.
+This is why players who have yet to complete their KYC process will be refused of their winnings when attempting to withdraw them.
 Another crime KYC can help prevent is fraud as the Address Verification System and Payment Verification ensure that the creator of the account is the owner of the payment method.

 The other side to KYC is safety, particularly that of vulnerable groups such as children and problem gamblers.
 It used to be all too easy for these groups to access gambling, back when online casinos first became a thing.
 No verification was required and as long as you could find a credit card you could gamble and potentially incur thousands of dollars of debt.

 Now betting companies are forced to verify the age of all their players through KYC to ensure that everyone who plays is of legal gambling age.
 These online casinos will also monitor how much people are gambling and will flag accounts that gamble excessively or start to dramatically increase their gambling.
 They will ask for income verification to make sure players can afford to gamble and will give surveys to people that test to see if they are or are at risk of becoming problem gamblers.
 Specialized age verification services exist to solve that process seamlessly for both, players and operators.